-Federal agencies are directed to manage travel uses on public lands through Executive Orders (EO) 11644 and 11989, which have been incorporated into the Code of Federal Regulations (CFR) under 43 CFR 8342.1.
+Federal agencies are directed to manage travel uses on public lands through Executive Orders (EO) 11644 and 11989, which have been incorporated into the Code of Federal Regulations (CFR) under 43 CFR

+8342.1.
 These EOs and Secretarial Orders 3362, 3356, 3347, and 3376 are included in Appendix E. The Taos Resource Management Plan (RMP) (BLM 2012b) provides management guidance for the Taos Plateau TMA.

 The TMA includes 2,060.5 acres of BLM-administered land located within Horsethief Mesa, which lies within Río Grande del Norte National Monument north of Arroyo Hondo, New Mexico.
 These land use planning decisions must be considered in any travel management planning decisions.
 Lands within Horsethief Mesa are administered by BLM, while adjacent land includes U.S. Forest Service (USFS) and private landowners.
-BLM is working with USFS to improve public access to the area on adjacent Carson National Forest-managed land from New Mexico (NM) Highway (Hwy) 522.
+The BLM, in collaboration with USFS, has prepared this document to include a road segment on the Carson National Forest from New Mexico (NM) Highway (Hwy) 522.
+Also provided for is a conceptual route of the previously approved Rio Grande Trail, which extends onto Carson National Forest.